Eshleman History, Family Crest & Coats of Arms

 - Edwin Duing Eshleman (1920-1985), American Republican politician, Member of Pennsylvania State House of Representatives, 1954-66; U.S. Representative from Pennsylvania 16th District, 1967-77

-- Dudley Eshleman, American Democrat politician, Candidate for U.S. Representative from Washington at-large, 1906
+- Dudley Eshleman, American Democratic Party politician, Candidate for U.S. Representative from Washington at-large, 1906

 Flight TWA 800